 No one may distribute campaign material that is unconstitutional, illegal, violates state election laws, or which, in the reasoned opinion of the principal, poses a danger of disruption to the educational environment.
 This decision may be appealed.
-The appeal procedure is described in the Appeals-Complaint Procedure-Due Process section of this booklet (page 11).
+The appeal procedure is described in the Appeals-Complaint Procedure-Due Process section of this booklet (page 13).

-Other political material may be distributed if these rules are followed:
+Other political material may be distributed in accordance with these rules:

-- Make material available to people who are interested, rather than giving it to everyone.
-Here are some ways to distribute material without violating this rule: hand out material to interested people, set up a display, or post material on bulletin boards. - Political material may be distributed by a student on sidewalks and in the cafeteria, designated hallways, or student government rooms or areas.
+- Materials made available to people who are interested, rather than given to everyone.
+Examples of distribution in accordance with this rule include: hand out material to interested people, set up a display, or post material on bulletin boards. - Political material may be distributed by a student on sidewalks and in the cafeteria, designated hallways, or student government rooms or areas.
 Students may not distribute political materials in classrooms, the media center, or other school rooms during the school day, except- - when the room is being used as a voluntary meeting place, or - when the material is being used in a class as part of the regular teaching program or a voluntary forum or seminar held by students. - Only distribute political material outside of class time. - Campaign materials must have an authority line (see MCPS Regulation KEA-RA, Participation in Political Campaigns and Distribution of Campaign Materials).